gallendes/ser494_23fc_project/project_proposal_revised.md

 **Research questions**:
 ```
-- RO1: To describe the trends within renewable energy production among countries.
+- RO1: To describe trends within renewable energy production among countries utilizing 20-year averages.

-- RO2: To predict the EPI score of countries using their per capita renewable energy installed capacity.
+- RO2: To predict the Environmental Performance Index (EPI) score of countries using their Renewable Energy
+Installed Capacity per Capita (20-year averages).

 - RO3: To defend the model for performing the prediction in RO2.

-- RO4: To evaluate causal relationships implied by the RO2 model.
+- RO4: To evaluate causal relationships implied by the RO2 model, such as the influence of renewable energies on
+carbon emissions.
 ```

 **Intellectual Merit:** The project has the potential to uncover insights about how different countries are